inzanity/tmisu/README.md

 # Usage

-Redirecting output of tiramisu to the input of another program is the ideal methodology to using tiramisu.
+Redirecting output of tmisu to the input of another program is the ideal methodology to using tmisu.

 ```
 tmisu | your-application
 ```

-By default tiramisu outputs notifications in a psuedo-key-value line format.
+By default tmisu outputs notifications in a psuedo-key-value line format.
 You can supply the `-j` flag to output notification data in JSON format.

 ### Example of default output